 Article by Yaell Monas

 A new name in the game.
-Branco, founder and designer of the brand, just announced his first official shirt which dropped a week ago.
-On the neck of the shirt an embroidered logo says Loveless in a way no one will ever be able to read it.
-Loveless represents the generation of millennials: a generation which is expected to fix society but lacks the energy to do it.
+Branco, founder, and designer of the brand, just announced his first official shirt which dropped a week ago.
+On the neck of the shirt, an embroidered logo says Loveless in a way no one will ever be able to read it.
+Loveless represents the generation of millennials: a generation that is expected to fix society but lacks the energy to do it.
 The back print says Romance never goes unpunished for all you goth boys and –girls out there.
 We’ll be expecting much more from the young streetwear designer.

 MOM is an Antwerp based party concept and clothing brand from founder Bruno Agbozo.
 The parties are known for a while now.
 The New Originals, Amsterdam based streetwear brand, did a pop-up milkshake bar at one of the events, and MOM collaborated with She.
 The party concept from DJ Kevin Kofii.
 Bruno started releasing shirts about a year ago under his party name, short for Mind of Mars.
 Working together with many young creatives, the brand does a great job supporting the youth.

 One half of sadbiscuitstudio, Lou Lou Joao, started her own clothing/streetwear brand.
 The young illustrator, who used to study textile design, embroiders her illustrations onto clothing, tote bags, and more.
 In 2017, she was part of the concept NEST in Ghent.
 That’s where she founded her own label and afterward she won a contest to open her own pop-up studio and shop in the shopping center of Antwerp.
 Embracing the female body, the embroideries on her clothes have a fun and free look.
 Almost as if she’s playing with yarn.